CorporateVault LogoCorporateVault

 Key Takeaway

-In 2019, the car rental giant Hertz filed a bombshell lawsuit against the consulting firm Accenture, seeking to recover $32 Million in fees for a website and mobile app redesign that was so defective it had to be scrapped.
-The lawsuit revealed a nightmare of technical malpractice, including code that was "commented out" to hide bugs and a complete failure to build a global, extensible architecture.
-This report dissects the forensic evidence of one of the most high-profile IT delivery failures in history.
+In 2019, the car rental giant Hertz filed a bombshell lawsuit against the global consulting powerhouse Accenture, seeking to recover $32 Million in fees for a website and mobile app redesign that was so fundamentally defective it had to be completely scrapped.
+The lawsuit pulled back the curtain on a nightmare of technical malpractice, including "commented-out" code used to hide bugs and a total failure to deliver a responsive, global architecture.
+This report dissects the forensic evidence of one of the most high-profile IT delivery failures in modern corporate history.

-TL;DR: In 2019, the car rental giant Hertz filed a bombshell lawsuit against the consulting firm Accenture, seeking to recover $32 Million in fees for a website and mobile app redesign that was so defective it had to be scrapped.
-The lawsuit revealed a nightmare of technical malpractice, including code that was "commented out" to hide bugs and a complete failure to build a global, extensible architecture.
-This report dissects the forensic evidence of one of the most high-profile IT delivery failures in history.
+TL;DR: In 2019, the car rental giant Hertz filed a bombshell lawsuit against the global consulting powerhouse Accenture, seeking to recover $32 Million in fees for a website and mobile app redesign that was so fundamentally defective it had to be completely scrapped.
+The lawsuit pulled back the curtain on a nightmare of technical malpractice, including "commented-out" code used to hide bugs and a total failure to deliver a responsive, global architecture.
+This report dissects the forensic evidence of one of the most high-profile IT delivery failures in modern corporate history.

 šŸ“‚ Intelligence Snapshot: Case File Reference